tune_penCSC

 A function that accepts a data and returns a modified version of it that has gone through the user's desired pre-processing steps.
 All modifications from this function will be done during the resampling procedures to avoid data leakage.
 It will modify all training and test set(s) during the validation unless other argument

-is specified by user and then it only affects the training set(s).
-Default isfunction(x) x
+preProc.fun.testis specified by user and then it only affects the training set(s).
+Default isfunction(x) x.
+Also see the description ofpreProc.fun.testargument.- preProc.fun.test

 A function the exact same characteristics and description as